-We have Obsessive Car Detailing (OCD) as the sponsor for this new event who are providing some great detailing package prizes for the 1st, 2nd and 3rd place winners, so go ahead and book your place in then 50/50/50 TODAY!.
+There will be awards for 1st, 2nd and 3rd place winners, so go ahead and book your place in the 50/50/50 TODAY!.
 Click here for the entry form.
 BEST CLUB DISPLAY AWARD 2022

 Every year, our show is a great celebration of classic motoring from around the world.
 And so what could be more appropriate than the theme for this year’s Classic Cover Insurance Best Club Display, than . . .